SchoofsKelvin/vscode-sshfs/README.md

 ## Summary
 * Use a remote directory (over SSH) as workspace folder
 * Use agents, including Pageant for Windows
+* Use private keys (any supported by ssh2-streams, including PuTTY's PPK)
 * Get prompted for a password/passphrase (plain text password aren't required)
 * Easily create configurations that reference a PuTTY session/configuration
 * Have multiple SSH (and regular) workspace folders at once